-The construction of the proposed power line will have a direct impact on the fauna and flora of the project area, as the clearance of vegetation would occur for and during construction of the proposed power lines.
-If present, the loss of red data and environmentally significant floral species may thus occur if no mitigation measures are implemented.
-During this EIA study, a Draft Environmental Management Plan (EMP) will be developed to guide the proposed construction process, and to recommend mitigation measures to minimise and/or prevent negative impacts occurring.
+The construction of the proposed power lines will have a direct impact on the fauna and flora of the project area, as the clearance of vegetation would occur.
+The loss of red data and environmentally significant floral species may thus occur.